Bubblemelon/java-lava/README.md

 My eight year old niece 👧 is to thank for creating this program.
 She saw me working on the terminal and curiously wanted to use it too.
 At the time, she was trying to master multiplication.
 Instantly I thought, she could learn multiplication on the terminal! 💡

 The point of this program is so that she can check her calculation as she works through multiplying larger numbers.
-The intention was not to be a game as there's many better graphical alternatives to doing this, this simply served as her reference.
-This also helped enforce her memory of the Multiplication Table.
+The intention was not to be a game as there are better graphical alternatives; this simply served as her reference.
+She tells me that she can remember the Multiplication Table a lot easier now, but this might be purely from her own determination.

 I know, she could have done this on a smartphone or calculator, but using the terminal kept her motivated.
 It made her feel like a grown-up.